SapphireLab/Sapphire-TTS-Collection/OpenSource/Official/2024.08.27_Mini-Omni/Paper.md

 ## 1.Introduction: 引言

 > Recent developments in large language models have progressed rapidly, with models becoming increasingly powerful, such as off-the-shelf Llama 3.1 \citep{llama3.1}, Mixtral \citep{mixtral}, Qwen-2 \citep{qwen2}, and the well-known GPT-4.
-> As an extension of their capabilities, language models are beginning to master understanding other modalities, exemplified by LLaVA \citep{llava}, Qwen2-Audio \citep{qwen2audio} and Video-llama \citep{videollama}.
+> As an extension of their capabilities, language models are beginning to master understanding other modalities, exemplified by LLaVA \citep{llava}, [Qwen2-Audio](../../../Models/Speech_LLM/2024.07.15_Qwen2-Audio.md) and Video-llama \citep{videollama}.
 > Despite their strength in specific tasks, a significant gap remains that hinders further integration of large language models into daily application: real-time voice interaction capability.
 > GPT-4o \citep{gpt4}, introduced by OpenAI, is the first model to feature real-time multimodal speech interaction capabilities.
 > It can understand and engage with vision, audio, and text while enabling real-time speech conversations, although it remains closed-source.
 > Other models typically adopt two approaches to incorporate speech capabilities.
 > The first is a cascade method, where the language model generates text, followed by a text-to-speech (TTS) model for audio synthesis.
 > This approach introduces significant latency due to the time required for text generation, severely impacting user experience.
-> The second, an end-to-end method like SpeechGPT \citep{speechgpt}, generates text before continuing to generate audio.
+> The second, an end-to-end method like [SpeechGPT](../../../Models/Speech_LLM/2023.05.18_SpeechGPT.md), generates text before continuing to generate audio.
 > However, this still requires waiting for text generation.
 > Large language models need real end-to-end speech output capabilities to provide real-time feedback.
 >
-> Enhancing models with speech output capabilities is a challenging task, primarily due to four factors: (1) \textbf{Complexity of Audio Reasoning}: Our experiments indicate that direct training for audio modality reasoning is highly challenging, often resulting in incoherent outputs from the model.
-(2) \textbf{Model Complexity}: Incorporating additional modules for speech input and output increases the overall complexity.
-(3) \textbf{Difficulty in Modality Alignment}: The reasoning abilities developed for text are difficult to transfer to the audio domain.
-(4) \textbf{Resource Demands}: Adapting a model's text capabilities to the speech modality requires converting all data labels into audio and retraining, significantly increasing resource consumption.
+> Enhancing models with speech output capabilities is a challenging task, primarily due to four factors:
+> (1) Complexity of Audio Reasoning: Our experiments indicate that direct training for audio modality reasoning is highly challenging, often resulting in incoherent outputs from the model.
+> (2) Model Complexity: Incorporating additional modules for speech input and output increases the overall complexity.
+> (3) Difficulty in Modality Alignment: The reasoning abilities developed for text are difficult to transfer to the audio domain.
+> (4) Resource Demands: Adapting a model's text capabilities to the speech modality requires converting all data labels into audio and retraining, significantly increasing resource consumption.
 >
-> In this paper, we propose \textbf{Mini-Omni}, the first open-source multi-model large language model with real-time conversational capabilities, featuring fully end-to-end speech input and output abilities.
+> In this paper, we propose ***Mini-Omni***, the first open-source multi-model large language model with real-time conversational capabilities, featuring fully end-to-end speech input and output abilities.
 > It also includes various other audio-to-text functionalities such as Automatic Speech Recognition (ASR).
 > We adapt currently available off-the-shelf methods for discretizing speech tokens and employ the simplest model architecture, making it easy for our model and approach to be adapted by other researchers.
 > Direct audio reasoning poses significant challenges; however, our approach successfully addresses this using only a 0.5B model and a limited amount of synthesized audio data.
 > Importantly, our training framework achieves this without heavy reliance on extensive model capabilities or large volumes of data.
 >
 > To leverage and preserve the original capabilities of the language model, we propose a parallel generation paradigm in which the transformer simultaneously produces audio and text tokens.
-> Subsequently, we observed a minimal impact of the audio modality on text capabilities and further introduced \textbf{batch-based parallel generation}, which significantly enhances the model’s reasoning ability during streaming audio output.
+> Subsequently, we observed a minimal impact of the audio modality on text capabilities and further introduced **batch-based parallel generation**, which significantly enhances the model’s reasoning ability during streaming audio output.
 > As a poinerr, we opted not to sacrifice audio quality for a simpler and lower bitrate audio encoder, in order to reduce the complexity of audio inference in the model.
 > However, to ensure audio quality, we selected SNAC \citep{snac}, a music-grade encoder features 8 layers of codebooks and processes hundreds of tokens per second.
-> Innovatively, we applied \textbf{text-instructed delayed parallel generation} to address the issue of long SNAC codebook sequences.
+> Innovatively, we applied **text-instructed delayed parallel generation** to address the issue of long SNAC codebook sequences.
 > Experiments show that the audio output quality is on par with common TTS systems.
 >
 > We also propose a method that requires minimal training and modification of the original model, enabling other works to rapidly develop their own speech capabilities.
-> We refer to this approach as \textbf{"Any Model Can Talk"}, designed to achieve speech output using a limited amount of additional data.
+> We refer to this approach as **"Any Model Can Talk"**, designed to achieve speech output using a limited amount of additional data.
 > The approach extend speech capabilities through additional adapters and pre-trained models, fine-tuning with a small amount of synthesized data.
 > This is combined with the aforementioned parallel modeling approach to enable streaming output in the new modality while preserving the original model’s reasoning capabilities.
 >
-> To evaluate the capabilities of \textbf{Mini-Omni}, we first assessed its performance on traditional text-to-speech multi-modal tasks, including text-based question answering (textQA), automatic speech recognition (ASR), text-to-speech response, and speech-based question answering (speechQA).
+> To evaluate the capabilities of ***Mini-Omni***, we first assessed its performance on traditional text-to-speech multi-modal tasks, including text-based question answering (textQA), automatic speech recognition (ASR), text-to-speech response, and speech-based question answering (speechQA).
 > The model demonstrated strong proficiency in these fundamental tasks.
 > Additionally, we conduct a series of experiments to investigate the impact on the original model's capabilities and assess the effectiveness and variations of our inference method.
 > Preliminary experiments demonstrate that batch parallel inference preserves the model’s original capabilities.
 > We will conduct further experiments and provide additional details in due course.
 >
 > Lastly, we observed that most open-source QA datasets contain mixed code or overly lengthy text, rendering them unsuitable for speech model.
-> To overcome this limitation, we introduce the \textbf{VoiceAssistant-400K} dataset, comprising over 400,000 entries specifically generated by GPT-4o for speech assistant supervised fine-tuning (SFT).
+> To overcome this limitation, we introduce the **VoiceAssistant-400K** dataset, comprising over 400,000 entries specifically generated by GPT-4o for speech assistant supervised fine-tuning (SFT).
 >
 > In summary, we make the following contributions:
 >
-> - We introduce \textbf{Mini-Omni}, the first open-source end-to-end multimodal large model with audio input and audio streaming output capabilities.
+> - We introduce ***Mini-Omni***, the first open-source end-to-end multimodal large model with audio input and audio streaming output capabilities.
 > We propose a unique text-instruct parallel generation method that enables speech inference outputs aligned with textual capabilities, achieved with minimal data.
 > We further enhance this with delayed parallelism, accelerating audio inference speed.
-> - We introduce "\textbf{Any Model Can Talk}", an innovative approach that enhances performance without altering the architecture of large models by focusing on training and inference.
+> - We introduce **"Any Model Can Talk"**, an innovative approach that enhances performance without altering the architecture of large models by focusing on training and inference.
 > Our method employs a three-phase training process for speech-to-text and text-to-speech adapters, including annealing and SFT.
 > Our method involves minimal training and modification of the original model, aiming to provide a reference for incorporating interaction capabilities into other models.
-> - We identified shortcomings in existing open-source QA datasets when training audio assistants and proposed a dedicated dataset for speech model outputs, called\textbf{ VoiceAssistant-400K}.
+> - We identified shortcomings in existing open-source QA datasets when training audio assistants and proposed a dedicated dataset for speech model outputs, called ** VoiceAssistant-400K**.
 > This dataset, synthesized using GPT-4o, can be used to fine-tune models to develop the tone of a voice assistant.

 ## 2.Related Works: 相关工作